injectionmethod/bEnum/README.md

 **patched as of January 25th 2024**

-evilsocket's http enumeration script but for windows
+*was* evilsocket's http enumeration script but for windows

 check his socials: